hxjwb/sparkrtc/README.md

 The pictures in the `sparkrtc/my_experiment/send/(video_name)` directory are all frames from the send video.

+Don't need to generate this seperately, the script can handle this.

 For example, add all frames of `video_0a86_qrcode.yuv` to

 `sparkrtc/my_experiment/send/video_0a86`